YJagger23/Plane-War/README.md

                         self.height - self.rect.height - 60  #leave some space in the bottom
           self.speed = 10 #set the moving speed for the player self.active = True #set the player initial status as active
-          #self.invicincible = False
-          #self.mask = pygame.mask.from_surface(self.image) #Get a mask of the aircraft image for more accurate collision detection
    ```

    2) Define the movement of the player